mikezbu/Album_Global/README.md

 yarn start
 ```

-Open [http://localhost:3000](http://localhost:3002) with your browser and code away
+Open [http://localhost:3000](http://localhost:3002) with your browser, and open